 English Meaning: Korean Seaweed Rice Rolls

-The next Korean word for food that we will learn is “국수 (guksu).”
+The next Korean word for food we will learn is “국수 (guksu).”
 You might also encounter the Korean word 국수 (guksu), which means a dish cooked with noodles, while 면 (myeon) is the noodle itself.
 Here is some Korean food that has noodles.

 English Meaning: Korean Instant Noodles